 Rugby has 16 home games and the context is similar, e.g. in terms of audiences and logistics circa 10,000 rugby members who come to every game and attendance figures of 16 -17,000 on average per home game.
 The average spectator visits the Stadium for 2 – 3 hours with corporate guests up to five hours.

-In relation to MONICA the Stadium is looking to enhance the visitor experience potentially through improved communication (an APP), and the day to day management of crowds for example entrance checks, facial recognition, perimeter and neighbourhood intelligence).
+In relation to MONICA, the Stadium is looking to enhance the visitor experience through improved communication and the management of crowds utilising, for example, people counting and crowd density mapping, staff locators, smart glasses, perimeter and neighbourhood intelligence and a Stadium APP.